hellock/icrawler/README.rst

 -  Baidu
 -  Flickr
 -  General greedy crawl (crawl all the images from a website)
--  UrlList (crawl all images given a url list)
+-  UrlList (crawl all images given an url list)

 Here is an example of how to use the built-in crawlers.
 The search engine crawlers have similar interfaces.